eduMFA/eduMFA/doc/configuration/smtpserver_config.rst

 .. index:: SMTP server

-Starting with privacyIDEA 2.10 you can define SMTP server configurations.
+Starting with eduMFA 2.10 you can define SMTP server configurations.
 :ref:`rest_smtpserver`.

 An SMTP server configuration contains the